|MEETING PLACE:||Hotel Rincón de Puembo—near Quito Int’l Airport|

-After lunch aboard the yacht, we make a visit to the nearby historic Post Office Barrel where we drop off postcards to friends back home and learn more about the islands on a tender ride through tiny islets where we see more birds and animals.
+After lunch aboard the yacht, we visit the historic Post Office Barrel where you can drop-off postcards addressed to friends back home, then learn more about the islands during a ride through tiny islets where we see more birds and animals.
 Sometimes there are sizable flocks of whimbrels “farming” the beach on this bay.
 We may cruise west to Black Beach to visit Margret Wittmer’s family homestead.
 She was in her 90’s when she died in 1999, and the longest resident in Galápagos.
 We will go up into the Floreana Highlands to see where, on her arrival from Germany in 1932, she and her family set up housekeeping in a cave located close to a rare fresh water source.
 They were not the first arrivals and spicy stories about her life on Floreana are replete with mystery and intrigue, especially during those very early years.
-Your naturalist will share some of them with you as you head down the coast.
+Your naturalist will share some of them with you as we head down the coast.
 (B, L, D)

 Day 5 (Monday): Isabela Island

 This morning we land our pangas on the shore at Punta Moreno, a rather barren lava flow with interesting plants and a small pond where we may see flamingos, ducks and Great Blue Herons.
 It is an enjoyable walk to the pond and a great place to stretch our legs.